-The Lower Chattahoochee Workforce Area, per approval of state Waiver, provides On-the-Job Training (OJT) with an adjustable reimbursement rate criteria based upon employer labor size.
+The Lower Chattahoochee Workforce Area, per approval of state waiver, provides On-the-Job Training (OJT) with an adjustable reimbursement rate criteria based upon employer labor size.
 The local area continues to form collaborations and partnerships with the area business community.
-Previous collaboration with the Georgia Department of Corrections initiative of Columbus Technical College and the Columbus Consolidated Government's Crime Prevention Department to provide On-the-Job Training for offenders transitioning into the workplace has proven to be a very successful initiative.
-Additionally, Area 14 is promoting the on- the-job training program as another venue of service to employers as part of Georgia Department of Corrections job development efforts to serve ex-offenders transition back into the labor force.
+Previous collaboration with the GDAC initiative of Columbus Technical College and the Columbus Consolidated Government's Crime Prevention Department to provide On-the-Job Training for offenders transitioning into the workplace has proven to be a very successful initiative.
+Additionally, Area 14 is promoting the on-the-job training program as another venue of service to employers as part of Georgia Department of Corrections job development efforts to serve ex-offenders transition back into the labor force.

-OJT is becoming a more important part of the work of the Lower Chattahoochee Workforce Area and an improved local economy is helping provide the opportunities for training.
+OJT is becoming a more important part tool to provide training experiences for the local workforce.
+An improved local economy is helping provide the opportunities for training throughout the region.